-This guide outlines an approach that will ensure a base level of accessibility, and should be followed for all digital design work.
+This design guide outlines an approach that will ensure a base level of accessibility and should be followed for all website and app work.

 The mullet was king of haircuts in the ’80s, and it was rocking!
 Business in the front and party in the back!
 Now, however, not so much.
 We evolve our hair cuts and fashion choices to keep up with the times while still expressing our individuality.

 This is much the same as how a brand needs to evolve and keep relevant while still expressing who they are.
 In a world where attention spans are short and trends change like the wind, this is no easy task.
 Unless, of course, you have our help!